 The College at Brockport offers three options through which students may complete the General Education requirements:

 The Traditional General Education Program is the subject of this section.
 Before choosing a General Education option, students should also examine the Delta College Program and the Honors College Program.
-The descriptions and details of those programs can be found in the College's Undergraduate Catalog.

 The College at Brockport, like all the colleges and universities of the SUNY system, is required to accommodate the SUNY Trustees mandates for student learning outcomes in General Education.
-The Trustees now require SUNY students entering in Fall 2000 or later to meet learning outcomes in ten fields including American history, western civilization, other world civilizations, and foreign languages, areas previously not required of all students.
+The Trustees now require SUNY students entering in Fall 2000 or later to meet learning outcomes in seven out of ten fields including American history, western civilization, other world civilizations, and foreign languages, areas previously not required of all students.
 The complete set of requirements of Brockport's General Education program (including the Trustees' requirements) has been phased in for entering freshman students beginning in Fall 2001.
 Transfer students became subject to the new requirements if they matriculated at Brockport in Fall 2003 or later.

 During the most recent revision of Brockport's Traditional General Education Program student learning outcomes were written for all components of the program.
 Courses approved for the various components provide instruction guided by those learning outcomes.
-All courses approved for the General Education program are approved by the General Education Committee of the College Senate and, if designed to meet the Trustees outcomes, by the SUNY-GER group as well.
+All courses approved for the General Education program are approved by the General Education Committee of the College Senate and, if designed to meet the Trustees outcomes, by SUNY as well.

-1 pm - 4 pm
+6 pm - 8 pm